krishnaprasadkv/Linux-Commands/links.md

 # Linux Links

+## Overview:
-* A link in UNIX is a pointer to a file.
+A link in UNIX is a pointer to a file.
 Like pointers in any programming languages, links in UNIX are pointers pointing to a file or a directory.
 Creating links is a kind of shortcuts to access a file.
 Links allow more than one file name to refer to the same file, elsewhere.

-### Types of Links:
+## Types of Links:

     * Soft Link or Symbolic links
     * Hard Links

-### Types of Files:
+## Types of Files:

 | Symbol | Type of File |
 | :--: | :-- |